 Big deals and new start-up stars

-Dr. Oetker buys message in a bottle
+Dr. Oetker buys Flaschenpost

-Thick financing rounds
+Large financing rounds

-, the unicorn is said to have raised 100 million euros in September.
-25 million came from a loan and 75 million as convertible bonds.
-The Berlin-based startup did not communicate the December funding round itself.
-Finance Forward estimates that Wefox is working towards an even bigger deal in the next six months.
-So the next year should be exciting.
+With Auto1, Lilium and Auxmoney, among others, a whole series of start-ups have completed a financing round of at least 100 million euros.
+Wefox apparently made a precision landing - and largely went unnoticed.
+According to the magazines Finance Forward and Finanz-Szene, the unicorn is said to have raised 100 million euros in September.
+25 million came from a loan and 75 million from convertible bonds.
+The Berlin start-up did not announce the financing round in December itself.
+Finance Forward estimates that Wefox is working towards an even larger deal in the next six months.
+So next year should be exciting.

 No desire for a works council